 Russell Vreeland and colleagues at West Chester University in Pennsylvania announce that they have resurrected Bacillus Permians bacteria found 600m underground in Carlsbad, New Mexico: reactivating in the presence of water after 250MLN years, surviving all this time and 2 mass extinctions as spores in

 The national experimentation in Italy of the Di Bella treatment ends.
-It involved 1155 patients (386 experimental and 769 observational) suffering from various cancers.
+It involved 1155 patients (386 experimental and 769 observational) affected by various cancers.
 97.5% of patients who died or withdrew from the study.
 In none of the patients the disappearance of the tumor masses

 Another population of Coelacanths (Latimeria Chalumnae, a crossopterygian fish thought to be extinct 100 million years ago) is discovered off the island of Sulawesi in Indonesia.